ethereum/devp2p/rlpx.md

 Creating a connection (needs update!):

-    1. initiator generates ecdhe-random and nonce and creates auth
+    1. initiator generates auth from ecdhe-random, ecdh-shared-secret, and nonce (auth = authInitiator handshake)
     2. initiator connects to remote and sends auth

+    3. optionally, remote decrypts and verifies auth
-    3. remote generates ecdhe-random and nonce and creates auth
+    4. remote generates authAck from ecdhe-random and nonce (authAck = authRecipient handshake)
-    4. remote receives auth and decrypts (ECIES performs authentication before decryption)

-    5. remote sends auth
+	optional: remote derives secrets and preemptively sends protocol-handshake (steps 9,11,8,10)

+    5. initiator receives authAck
-    6. remote derives shared-secret, aes-secret, mac-secret, ingress-mac, egress-mac
+    6. initiator derives shared-secret, aes-secret, mac-secret, ingress-mac, egress-mac
-    7. remote sends protocol-handshake
+    7. initiator sends protocol-handshake

-    10. initiator receives auth
+	8. remote receives protocol-handshake
-    11. initiator derives shared-secret, aes-secret, mac-secret, ingress-mac, egress-mac
+    9. remote derives shared-secret, aes-secret, mac-secret, ingress-mac, egress-mac
+	10. remote authenticates protocol-handshake
+    11. remote sends protocol-handshake

-    12. initiator sends protocol-handshake
+	12. initiator receives protocol-handshake
+	13. initiator authenticates protocol-handshake

-    13. cryptographic handshake is complete if mac of protocol-handshake is valid; permanent-token is replaced with token
+    13. cryptographic handshake is complete if mac of protocol-handshakes are valid; permanent-token is replaced with token
 	14. begin sending/receiving data

-Either side may disconnect if authentication of the first framed packet fails or if the protocol handshake isn't appropriate (ex: version is too old).
 	All packets following auth, including protocol negotiation handshake, are framed.

+Either side may disconnect if and only if authentication of the first framed packet fails, or, if the protocol handshake isn't appropriate (ex: version is too old).

 # Framing
 The primary purpose behind framing packets is in order to robustly support multiplexing multiple protocols over a single connection.
 Secondarily, as framed packets yield reasonable demarcation points for message authentication codes, supporting an encrypted stream becomes straight-forward.
 Accordingly, frames are authenticated via key material which is generated during the handshake.